Galaxy Entertainment says 2011 net profit triples

 The company, which had an about 17 percent share of the Macau market in February, recorded a net profit of HK$898 million net profit in 2010.

-Shares in the $10 billion company have rocketed 73 percent in value over the past 12 months, outperforming most of its peers including Wynn Macau Ltd, up 10 percent.
-(Reporting by Farah Master; Editing by Chris Lewis)
+Shares in the $10 billion company have rocketed 73 percent in value over the past 12 months, outperforming most of its peers including Wynn Macau Ltd (1128.HK), up 10 percent.